Everneat2/NodeJS/CLI/Instruction.md

-# Do the following folder structures illustrade on the activity 1 and 2.
+# Do the following folder structures illustrated on the activity 1 and 2.